Assault & Battery

 Assault and battery crimes are among the most common criminal offenses.
 Generally, these offenses involve threatening, attempting, or causing violent injury to another person.
 The crimes can be as minor as touching someone against their will or as severe as using a deadly weapon against someone in such a way that causes the loss of a limb or serious disfigurement.

 When facing assault charges, it is crucial to have an experienced assault defense attorney who can build a strong defense strategy tailored to your unique case.
-At Ted Morgan Law, our team of skilled criminal defense lawyers in Columbus, GA understands the complexities of assault cases and will work diligently to protect your future.
+At Ted Morgan Law, our team of skilled battery lawyers in Columbus, GA, understands the complexities of assault cases and will work diligently to protect your future.

 Some possible defenses for assault charges include: